loriswit/rlocm/readme.txt

 You have 4 hotkeys you can use:
 	Press the 'C' key to load the current challenge properties (more informations below).
 	Press the 'T' key to install the training room mod (more informations below).
+	Press the 'D' key to install the mod for the Dojo (used in the tournament).
 	Press the 'H' key to open this file.
 	Press the 'Q' key to exit the program.